goatshriek/stumpless/index.md

    [examples](https://github.com/goatshriek/stumpless/tree/latest/docs/examples),
    and [support](https://gitter.im/stumpless/community).

+Check out our [vision](./vision.html) to see our ultimate goal!
 To see where we're heading in the near future, check out the project [roadmap](./roadmap.html).

-# More info
+# Examples and Documentation
 If you're just looking to start out, then take a look at some of the examples below.
 There is source code for each of these in the `docs/examples` folder of the repository if you want to actually compile and run them.